 The first dry dock to be built using the inverted stone arch principle pioneered by Samuel Bentham in the entrance to the adjacent basin.
 No 3 Dock, along with Nos 1, 2, 4, 5 and 6 Docks and No 1 Basin, form an extremely important collection of structures which are vital in understanding the history of Portsmouth Dockyard.

-Since October 1982, No 3 Dock has contained the remains of the hull of the Mary Rose housed in an oyster-shell shaped Museum which gives stunning panoramic views of the ship together with several floors displaying an impressive collection of many thousands of artefacts.
+Since October 1982, No 3 Dock has contained the remains of the hull of the Mary Rose which is now enclosed in an oyster-shell shaped Museum giving stunning panoramic views of the ship together with several floors displaying an impressive collection of many thousands of artefacts.

 1803 (year of completion)